Integrations

 GitHub Integration

-Babelize integrates directly with GitHub to read your source code and raise pull requests with translations.
+Babelize integrates directly with GitHub to read your source code and raise pull requests with translated files.

 Installing the GitHub App